-Cathal O'Shannon investigates the myths and legends that surrounds the Hill of Tara in county Meath and the relationship Saint Patrick had with the area.
+The myths and legends that surround the Hill of Tara and the relationship Saint Patrick had with the area.

 There aren't a lot of hills in this flat county of Meath which don't have some association with Saint Patrick